-A Staff Handbook sets out what is expected of your staff as well as stating their rights.
+A staff handbook sets out what is expected of your staff as well as stating their rights.
 A number of different policies and procedures can be included within your handbook.
-Examples include a grievance procedure, disciplinary procedure, capability procedure, social media policy, IT and communications policy, equal opportunities policy and whistleblowing policy in addition to numerous others.
+Examples include a flexible or remote working policy, grievance procedure, disciplinary procedure, capability procedure, social media policy, IT and communications policy, equal opportunities policy and whistleblowing policy in addition to numerous others.
 Additional bespoke policies can also be drafted to meet the specific needs of your business.

 Here are five reasons you should implement a staff handbook: